Cooperative movement in India: Small and micro industries corporation

-List Of major cooperative societies in India
+List of major cooperative societies in India

 Aavin

 Aavin is a statutory corporation and the trademark of Tamil Nadu Co-operative Milk Producers' Federation Limited.
 Aavin procures milk, processes it and sells milk and milk products to consumers.

 Amul

-Amul cooperative from India is the world's largest producer of milk, this was the achievement of White Revolution in India, which was spurred by Amul.
-It is an Indian dairy cooperative society.
-Amul is located in Anand, Gujarat.
-Amul was established in 1946.
-Dr Verghese Kurien is known as the father of White Revolution.
-He was the chairman of GCMMF for more than 30 years.
+Amul cooperative from India is the world's largest producer of milk, an achievement of the White Revolution in India, which was spurred by Amul.
+An Indian dairy cooperative society established in 1946, Amul is located in Anand, Gujarat.
+Dr Verghese Kurien, known as the father of the White Revolution, was the chairman of GCMMF for more than 30 years.
 Gujarat Cooperative Milk Marketing Federation Ltd. (GCMMF) is the cooperative body which manages the brand of Amul.
-GCMMF is currently owned by apex body of 13 District Milk Unions, (3.6 million) milk producers in Gujarat, spread across 13,000 villages of Gujarat.
+GCMMF is currently owned by an apex body of 13 District Milk Unions, representing 3.6 million milk producers, spread across 13,000 villages of Gujarat.